Sumac Space

 Instagram / Facebook

-* The geographical term Middle East is not neutral; rather, it is a Eurocentric word with colonial origins.
+* The geographical term Middle East is not neutral; it is a Eurocentric word with colonial origins.

 Sumac Space e.V., represented by the executive board: